asjasj3964/UMC-7th-Node.js/mission/chapter01/mission.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb3;

 CREATE TABLE mission (
-    id INT NOT NULL AUTO_INCREMENT,
+    id BIGINT NOT NULL AUTO_INCREMENT,
-    restaurant_id INT NOT NULL,
+    restaurant_id BIGINT NOT NULL,
     mission_name VARCHAR(30) NOT NULL,
     introduction TEXT NOT NULL,
-    ongoing int NOT NULL,
+    ongoing INT NOT NULL,
-    is_completed int NOT NULL,
+    is_completed INT NOT NULL,
-    dday int NOT NULL,
+    dday INT NULL,
-    points int NOT NULL,
+    points BIGINT NOT NULL,
     created_at datetime(6) NOT NULL,
     updated_at datetime(6) NOT NULL,
     PRIMARY KEY (id),